KabirSinghMehrok/paprika/README.md

    ```

 ## Program Structure

+### Electives Advisory System
+Paprika considers various factors such as the student's name, branch, year, career goals, field of interest, completion of a BTP (Bachelor Thesis Project), and a list of courses already taken.
+- Using advanced techniques such as recursion, backtracking, variable binding, and list operations, the system suggests a tailored list of courses that the student can consider.
+The knowledge base stores a list of recommended courses for specific fields and their prerequisites.
+- The main technical components of this system include capturing user inputs, processing and analyzing the data, leveraging recursion and backtracking algorithms to generate course suggestions, and utilizing a knowledge base to store course recommendations and prerequisites.

+### NLP pipeline
 Paprika incorporates a natural language processing pipeline, leveraging the Natural Language Toolkit (NLTK), to extract meaningful information from user input.
 The pipeline processes the natural language input and generates a list of root words.
 These root words are then searched for keywords relevant to the specified search space.
 The structure of the natural language processing pipeline is as follows:

 1. Tokenization: The input text is divided into individual tokens.